welvet/SillyTavern-MessageSummarize/README.md

   - Red: Marked for long-term memory, but now out of context.
   - Grey: Excluded

+### Troubleshooting:

+- "ForbiddenError: invalid csrf token": You opened ST in multiple tabs.

+- "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp, or try disabling "Request token probabilities".

+- Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
+Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).
+This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that.
+You can also try unchecking "Nest Message in Summary Prompt" in the settings - some models behave better with this off.

+- My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt if you want it to be included.

+- Just updated and things are broken: try reloading the page.
+If that fails, you can try using the "/hard_reset" command, but it WILL **DELETE YOUR CONFIG PROFILES**.

+If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.

 ### Todo
 - ~~Add option to select which characters are summarized in a group~~
 - ~~Add slash command to toggle popout~~